jrasmusson/ios-professional-course/Bankey/2-Onboarding/README.md

 This will open up vi, or whatever text edit you have automatically setup to edit text files, and put you into a mode where you can freely type free form git message.

-Start with a title and then add a message
+Start with a title and then add a message.
+For the title use imperative language - not painting the fence, or painted the fence.
+Paint the fense.

+Completes the sentence `This commit will...`.

 ```
-refactor: added base onboarding view controller
+refactor: create generic onboarding view controller

-Realizing there was a lot of code duplication, I created a base
-onboarding view controller taking an image name and text as arguments.

-This made the other two view controllers redundant and were deleted.
+This commit adds a generic onboarding view controller that can be reused
+across multiple onboarding screens.
 ```

 Once complete esc :wq.

 `> git log`

-Handy for when you want to add further detail.
+Handy for when you want to add explain yourself more or add further detail.

 ## Adding the buttons